 We use a number of third party companies to help us to manage your account and to deliver the service you expect.
 Examples of where we may employ the services of a third party are;

 - To help send out electronic, written or voice communications to you.

 - To provide us with software and systems to help manage your account and the activities we need to complete.

 - To help prevent fraudulent transactions or online security/fraud threats.

 - To pay your loan into your account.

-- To help process certain account activities such as arrears, collection and debt recovery we sometimes employ the services of other Provident Group companies.
+- To help process certain account activities such as arrears, collection and debt recovery.

 Satsuma will ensure that it and any third parties whom it engages to process Personal Data on its behalf will process the Personal Data in a manner that ensures appropriate security, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.
 Satsuma will ensure that a written contract (a “Data Processor Agreement”) is put in place with third party processors and the terms of that Data Processor Agreement will comply with requirements of the Data Protection Legislation.